Nalinc/the-midnight-paper/papers/Robust_CV_Based_Detection_of_Pinching.md

 In Graph Theory, there exists a path between any two vertices of a "connected component".
 In image processing, such components refer to connected groups of identically labeled pixels in a binary image; often each component corresponds to a distinct object which is subsequently analyzed

+*In CV, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as super-pixels).
+The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
+Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images*

 **The pinch detection algorithm:**
 - Obtain a binary segmentation of the hand and back- ground
 - Compute connected components of the background pixels from the binary image.
 Label each border pixel with the component that contains it.